ekruskal/dsp/03-command_line.md

     cp [file or directory] [destination] will copy a file or directory to the given destination.

-    more [file] will print the contents of a file page by page.
+    less [file] will print the contents of a file in a new window with paging.

     [command] > [file] will take the output from the command and write it to the file on the right.